Car Accidents Caused by Vehicle Manufacturing Defects

 What Are NHTSA Recalls?

-The National Highway Traffic Safety Administration (NHTSA) maintains a database of all recalls due to auto defects issued for motor vehicles, safety equipment, car seats, and tires.
-Unfortunately, not all vehicle defects are reported to the NHTSA dataset.
-However, it is an excellent starting place if you suspect that a vehicle defect caused a collision, injury, or death.
-The database should not be used as the basis to conclude that a car defect was not the cause of an injury.
+The National Highway Traffic Safety Administration (NHTSA) manages a comprehensive recall database encompassing motor vehicles, safety equipment, car seats, and tires, all in response to auto defects.
+Regrettably, not all vehicle defects find their way into the NHTSA dataset.
+Nevertheless, it is a valuable initial resource if you have reason to believe that a vehicle defect played a role in a collision, injury, or fatality.
+It’s important to note that this database should not be relied upon to definitively rule out a car defect as the cause of an injury.

 Even if the defect is not reported by the NHTSA, it does not necessarily mean that an accident or injury was not caused by a faulty car or car part.
 If any of the following hallmarks are seen in a crash, an independent investigation needs to be completed before ruling out an auto defect:

-• One occupant of the vehicle suffered catastrophic injuries, but the others only sustained minor injuries;
+• While one occupant of the vehicle experienced catastrophic injuries, the remaining passengers only incurred minor injuries.

-• Severe damage to just one area of the vehicle; or
+• Severe damage to just one area of the vehicle.

 Types of Tire Manufacturing Defects